 8) Go Crazy with an Ocean Raft

-Ocean rafts are designed to get you from Airlie Beach to the Whitsunday Islands fairly quickly and they are seriously fun with lots bumps, waves and tunes blasting from the boats sound system.
+Ocean rafts are designed to get you from Airlie Beach to the Whitsunday Islands fairly quickly.
+And, as you can imagine, they are seriously fun.
+Your trip comes with lots of bumps, waves, and tunes blasting from the boat’s sound system.